Introducing the IDFB Helpline

 polina-kocheva-z3vwvmPQnFU-unsplash

-Questions for our expert panel
+Questions for our Expert Panel

 Financial institutions are increasingly aware that, alongside climate change, the loss of biodiversity and the related decline in ecosystem services are creating new risks for businesses and exacerbating existing systemic risks in the financial system.
 Establishing an enabling policy environment that supports financial institutions in better managing these risks and in capitalising on opportunities is key.
 Within the negotiations for the Global Biodiversity Framework (GBF), more and more attention is being directed towards the alignment of the financial sector with the goals of the GBF.